Linhoyin-Joshua/302-Pair-programming/README.md

 5.The test_driven.py file are the data used while using test driven cycle.

+6.The Test Cases.xlsx contain all of the test cases and Test driven development used test cases.

 Thanks for your attention and have a good day.